-You have probably heard it many times already–whether from your doctor, a health magazine, or a health promotion poster: don’t eat too much red meat or processed foods.
-But it’s processed red meats, like bacon, hot dogs, and salami, that are the biggest problem.
+You have probably heard it many times already: don’t eat too much red meat or processed foods.
+But research shows processed red meats, like bacon, hot dogs, and salami are the biggest problem.
+Here’s why.

 Red meats vs. Processed red meats

 In October 2015, the International Agency for Research on Cancer of the World Health Organization concluded that processed meats cause cancer.
 Based upon a review of over 800 studies, 22 scientists from ten countries determined that processed meats can cause colorectal cancer and probably stomach cancer.1 Although people who eat more red meat are more likely to develop pancreatic and prostate cancer, nobody knows whether people who eat more red meat tend to have other poor health habits that are the real causes of these cancers, rather than the red meat itself.

 Bacon, hot dogs, bologna, and other processed meats are now blamed for causing cancer, and they also increase your chances of developing heart disease and diabetes.
 A 2010 study led by Dr. Renata Micha from the Harvard School of Public Health analyzed 20 previous studies and concluded that while eating more red meat didn’t predict whether a person developed heart disease or diabetes, eating processed meat did.
 2 A person who ate one portion (about one hot dog or two slices of deli meat) of processed meat every day was 42% more likely to develop coronary heart disease and 19% more likely to develop diabetes than if that person did not eat processed meat every day.
 That risk was the same if the person ate 2 portions of processed meat every day instead of one, and doubled if the person ate 2 portions a day instead of none.
 In other words, even if you like the taste or convenience of processed meat, eating less processed meat is always better for your health than eating more.

 Why the difference?